Edit or remove a dashboard tile

 Select the pin icon and pin the Donut chart to the IT Spend Analysis sample dashboard.

-When the "Success"message appears, select Go to dashboard.
+When the Pinned to dashboard message appears, select Go to dashboard.
 You will be prompted to save your changes.
 Select Save.

 Move the tile